mychan24/restinginpca/notes/JustificationOfSteps.md

 	+ Why _not_--

-		This procedure eliminates the difference in offsets across sesssions and only keep, within each session, the relative pattern accross edges.
+		This procedure eliminates the difference in magnitudes across sesssions and only keep, within each session, the relative pattern accross edges.
 We do _NOT_ implement this procedure because, for the data we planned to apply this analysis, the rows will have different conditions instead, and we are interested in the magnitude difference between these conditions.
 Note that this step was chosen to be skipped only because it did not suit the data that motivated us to develop this technique.

 3. centering the columns of the rectangular matrix: